shikhar-b/face_swapping/README.md

 Instructions:

+"Source" - The face to be replaced.
+This will be the face that will be shown in the resulting video.
+"Target" - The body into which the a new face will come.
+The body and surroundings of target video will be kept in the resulting video and the face will be of the source video.

+Preserving source emotion:

 	Run main.py after setting SOURCE_PATH for source video and TARGET_PATH for target video.
 	Set frame rate for swap, for other frames we use optical flow for estimation.

 	For Multiple Frame Video Matching, run mainMultipleFrames.py after setting SOURCE_PATH and TARGET_PATH inside it.

+	For Single Video Multiple Face Swap, run main.py after setting the same video in both SOURCE_PATH and TARGET_PATH.

+Preserving target emotion:

+	Run main_target_emotion.py after setting SOURCE_PATH for source video and TARGET_PATH for target video.
+	Set frame rate for swap, for other frames we use optical flow for estimation.

+	For Multiple Frame Video Matching, run mainMultipleFramesTargetEmotion.py after setting SOURCE_PATH and TARGET_PATH inside it.

 	For Single Video Multiple Face Swap, run main.py after setting the same video in both SOURCE_PATH and TARGET_PATH.